brown-jm/initials-game/README.md

 2. `first`: The first initial for the given game.
 3. `last`: The last initial for the given game.
 4. `both`: The combined initials for the given game.

+## Letter distributions
+'letter-distributions.rmd' contains the R-Markdown code used to process the data and produce the following two plots:

+- 'first-letter-percentage-[date].png' shows the percentage distribution of the letters used as the first initial.
+- 'last-letter-percentage-[date].png' shows the percentage distribution of the letters used as the last initial.